zacharyschroder/Module_5R_ZACSCH001_WFO2407_B_Zachary-Schroder_SDF05R/README.md

     - Starter code can be found here: https://github.com/CodeSpace-Academy/Module_5R_StudentNo_Classcode_Group_Name-Surname_SDF05R

 2. **Write your CSS Styles**: Create your animations from scratch.
+Need a hint of inspiration?
 You're welcome to go through our curated buttons for inspiration: [View Reference](https://codepen.io/codespace-academy/pen/xxmWrjX).

 3. **Prepare Your Repository**:
     - Save all chanes and update your GitHub repository with the final versions of all files.